TemariVirus/unperfect-tetris/README.md

 variant has 180 rotations but no 180 kicks.
 Supported Values:
 [none,none180,srs,srs180,srsPlus,srsTetrio] (default: srs)

+`-s`, `--save` The piece type to save in the hold slot by the end of the perfect clear.
+If not specified, any piece may go into the hold slot.
+Supported
+Values: [i,o,t,s,z,l,j]

 `-t`, `--output-type` The type of fumen to output.
 If append is true, this option is ignored.
 Supported Values: [`edit`, `list`, `view`] (default: `view`)